Livioni/livioni.github.io/_pages/about.md

 # 🔥 News

-*2024.04.13 🎉🎉* The latest paper “Tangram: High-resolution Video Analytics on Serverless Platform with SLO-aware Batching” has been accpet in IEEE ICDCS 2024.
+*2024.04.13 🎉🎉* The latest paper “*Tangram: High-resolution Video Analytics on Serverless Platform with SLO-aware Batching*” has been accpet in IEEE ICDCS 2024.

-*2024.04.01 🎉🎉* The paper “Octopus: An End-to-end Multi-DAG Scheduling Method Based on Deep Reinforcement Learning” has been accpet as a poster paper in CCC 2024.
+*2024.04.01 🎉🎉* The paper “*Octopus: An End-to-end Multi-DAG Scheduling Method Based on Deep Reinforcement Learning*” has been accpet as a poster paper in CCC 2024.

 *2023.12.16 🎉🎉* Won the First Prize of The 20th China Post-Graduate Mathematical Contest in Modeling and the [Champion of Mathematical Modeling Star](https://grd.bit.edu.cn/yyxw2/2c449ef260f448f2b7f6196d84c6c444.htm).